Sapa Entry Requirements

 Recommended Vaccinations

-- Japanese Encephalitis - recommended for travelers spending extended time in rural areas, especially during rainy season
+- Japanese Encephalitis (recommended for travelers spending extensive time in rural areas, during the rainy season)

 Health Insurance